Avirup0003/vitality_ai/README.md

 Persistence via Firestore ensures chats/favorites are not lost.

 ## 💡 3.
 AI Prompts & Iterations
-We iterated on system prompts for Gemini:
+We iterated on system prompts for Open Ai:

 Initial prompt: Too verbose and clinical.